Who are we?

 All personal data is treated confidentially and is only shared when there is a legal basis for doing so.
 This may include sharing information with business partners, suppliers or volunteers in order to facilitate the performance of any contract we may enter with either them or you.

-We may share relevant information with advertisers who require the data provided by analytics and search engine providers to assist in the optimisation of our website.
+We may also share relevant information with advertisers who require the data provided by analytics and search engine providers to assist in the optimisation of our website.

 How long do we keep your personal data?